By Ankit SinghReviewed by Susha Cheriyedath, M.Sc.Nov 21 2024

 Synergistic Use Cases of LIDAR and Satellite Data

-LIDAR’s precision in capturing structural details and satellite data’s macroscopic perspective makes them ideal for infrastructure projects like highways, bridges, and railways.
-This integration ensures seamless planning and execution.2,3
+Infrastructure Development: LIDAR’s millimeter-level precision in structural mapping, paired with satellite data’s macroscopic coverage, supports large-scale projects like highways, bridges, and rail networks.
+This integration ensures accurate planning, efficient execution, and improved long-term maintenance.

 Challenges in Implementation